 With deadlines, quotas, and projects, it’s normal to occasionally experience stress at work.
 However, when it affects your productivity or your life outside of work, it’s a problem.
 Fortunately, there are some ways to reduce the stressful aspects of your job.
-Learn five ways to effectively manage stress in the workplace.
+Here are five tips that can help you manage stress in your workplace.

 1. Use relaxation techniques

 If it’s hard for you to leave the stress behind when you leave work, relaxation techniques can help.
 Physical activities, such as going for a walk outside or participating in a sport or hobby can help you unwind and relieve stress, as can more relaxing activities such as meditation, yoga, visualization or only listening to calming music or sounds.
 Any activity that requires you to focus on something else can help you forget about the stress at work.